 Dr Ramsay is a Member of the Australian Institute of Geoscientists.
 He manages the target generation process and assists with field follow-up of exploration targets for Coziron Resources.

-Interest in Shares Nil

-Interest in Options Nil
+Interest in Shares Nil Fully paid ordinary shares Interest in Options Nil

-Other Directorships Nil